 (a) Develop financial and human resource plans and secure the resources that ensure sustainability of the observing programme;

-(b) Regularly evaluate and reassess staff performance and provide ongoing training (in liaison with the training section if necessary) to ensure maintenance of competency of all staff involved in the observing programme;
+(b) Regularly evaluate staff performance and provide training to maintain competencies across all roles;

-(c) Coordinate with users and, as required, update data requirements of the observing programme (for example, real-time observations, NWP applications and climate monitoring);
+(c) Coordinate with users and as required, update data requirements of the observing programme (e.g. real-time observations, NWP applications and climate monitoring);

-(d) Regularly review short-term and long-term goals of the observing programme, identify areas for its continuous improvement (for example, improved standardization, network optimization and development);
+(d) Regularly review short-term and long-term goals of the observing programme, identifying areas for its continuous improvement (e.g. improved standardization, network optimization and development);

-(e) Explore and implement technical solutions to address improvement areas identified taking into account technological change of instrumentation and data communication methods;
+(e) Explore and implement technical solutions to address improvement areas identified considering advances in instrumentation and data communication technologies;

+(f) Implement mentorship, knowledge-transfer, and succession-planning initiatives to retain institutional expertise and ensure continuity of operations

-(f) Promote awareness and compliance of all staff with occupational safety and health requirements.
+(g) Promote awareness and compliance of all staff with occupational safety and health requirements.

 Knowledge and skill requirements

-(a) Financial planning including knowledge of different financial accounting models (for example, accrual and cash accounting, asset versus recurrent costing, cost–benefit analysis, and whole-life costing);
+(a) Financial planning and management including familiarity with accounting models for example, accrual and cash cost–benefit analysis, and whole-life costing;

 (b) Detailed knowledge of programme monitoring and evaluation techniques;

 (c) Understanding of human resource management, including knowledge of performance management and developing of human resources;

-(d) Meteorological instrumentation and ICTs;
+(d) Instrumentation and ICTs;

-(e) Familiarity with WMO regulations, guidelines and activities (for example, the Technical Regulations (WMO-No. 49), the Guide to the Global Observing System (WMO-No. 488), the Manual on the WMO Integrated Global Observing System (WMO-No. 1160) and OSCAR);
+(e) Familiarity with WMO regulations, guidelines and activities (e.g. the Technical Regulations (WMO-No. 49), th, the Guide to Hydrological Practices (WMO-No.168, Vol I) the Manual on the WMO Integrated Global Observing System (WMO-No. 1160), the Guide to the WMO Integrated Global Observing System (WMO-No. 1165) and OSCAR/Surface);

-(f) Occupation safety and health requirements.
+(f) Occupational safety and health requirements.

 References and further reading